 Anyone checking-in more than 30 minutes after their start time will not be allowed to take an exam without instructor approval.
-If an instructor approves the late start, the end time of the exam will not be extended or changed.
+If an instructor approves the late start, it must be given in writing or verbally when the student arrives (no prior permission will be accepted).
+For any late arrivals, the end time of the exam will not be extended or changed.

 Students must leave ALL personal items not approved by an instructor (i.e. coats, hats, bags, backpacks, cell-phones, pencil cases, calculator covers, smart watches, computers, books, folders, notes, etc.) in the lockers (see Using the Lockers).
 Students may not access the lockers until the test is complete.

 Any personal items left in lockers at the end of each night will be place in the Lost and Found with the Front Desk (please see Lost and Found for more details).

 Lockers are for the use of students testing with the TAC only.
 Any person found in violation of this policy will have their personal items removed from the lockers and placed in the Lost and Found (please see Lost and Found for more details).

 How to use the locks: